Teoscar Hernández Player Props: Mariners vs. Cubs

 Teoscar Hernández At The Plate

-- Hernandez has driven in a run in two games this season, with multiple runs batted in once.
+- Hernandez has driven in a run in three games this year (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.